 1. Pre-production and scoping

-The most effective way to avoid feature creep is by creating a project plan and production roadmap before you begin development proper, during a stage known in the industry as pre-production.
-Here, you define exactly what features you want in your final game, and what the final product will look like in quantifiable terms (here, “several playable characters” is out, and “five unique playable characters” is in).
-This isn’t to say that things won’t change over the course of production, but the goal is to give yourself and your team a guiding light to course correct to as you work.
+The most effective way to avoid feature creep is by creating a project plan and production roadmap before you begin development entirely, during a stage known in the industry as pre-production.
+Here, you define exactly what features you want in your final game, and what the final product will look like in quantifiable terms.
+(Here, “several playable characters” is out, and “five unique playable characters” is in.)
+This isn’t to say that things won’t change over the course of production, but the goal is to give yourself and your team a guiding light to aim for as you work.

 Inexperienced teams or those coming from other industries often discount the importance of pre-production, but for game development it’s absolutely vital to the success of projects large and small.
-Pre-production doesn’t have to be a long or formal process—you simply need to give yourself enough time to clearly define your project goals to the point where you already know what the game will be like before you even script your first line of code or push your first vertex.
+Pre-production doesn’t have to be a long or formal process—but you need to give yourself enough time to fully understand what you want to accomplish in the project.
+Ideally, you should already know what the game will be like before you even write your first line of code or push your first vertex.

-A word of advice, however; Let pre-production take as long as it needs to take.
-It may feel slow going and boring in comparison to getting your hands dirty in the engine, but when you’re six months or even two years into a project and have inevitably lost perspective on what you’re working on, it's incredibly helpful to have a document that tells you when all of the project’s goals have been fulfilled and can truly be called done.
+A word of advice: Let pre-production take as long as it needs to take.
+It may feel slow going and boring in comparison to getting your hands dirty in the engine, but when you’re six months or even two years into a project, you will lose perspective on what you’re working on.
+If you begin production with a design document that you trust, you can lean on it to tell you when all of the project’s goals have been fulfilled and can truly be called done.

 Remember, games can be worked on forever—they will never be perfect.
 There will always be another bug to squash, another loop to tune.
 A successful developer knows when to stop working, and design documents that are built in pre-production help to inform this.